 Since you are uptown, instead of heading back to Manhattan, have dinner in Harlem and catch an evening of Jazz.
 The Apollo Theater is one of New York’s most famous venues.
 There are amateur nights every Wednesday or you can book your tickets in advance If you can’t get into the Apollo, there are many jazz clubs to choose from.
 The Lonely Planet has a great round-up of clubs.

 And that is our ultimate 5-day itinerary in New York City.
 You can easily mix and match or change days around.
 But this is the most comprehensive way we have explored by not having to get on the subway too much.

 Getting Around New York

 New York transit is so easy to use.
-It is fast, effeciant and affordable.
+It is fast, efficient, and affordable.
 It’s your best way to get around New York.

-Uber, Lyft and the Yellow Cabs are also very affordable.
+Uber, Lyft, and Yellow Cabs are also very affordable.
 As a Canadian, our credit card didn’t work in NYC taxis though, so have cash on hand.

 We mention the New York Pass as it is exceptional for saving time and money, but we don’t recommend using the Hop on Hop Off bus included with the pass.
 It wastes time and is too slow.
 Just hop on the subway or hail a cab like the New Yorkers do.

-If you are looking for where to stay in New York and wondering what the best neighborhood is for you, read our complete breakdown of New York City Hotels and Neighborhoods.
+If you are looking for where to stay in New York and wondering what the best neighborhood is for you, read our complete breakdown of Where to Stay in New York City – Top Places and Hotels For All Budgets

 More About New York City